Introduction

 Post-Buckling Analysis

-The ref:mdl.case block for the post-buckling analysis defines the type of analysis, includes the links to the boundary conditions, and, for the buckling analysis type, defines the number of buckling modes to be computed.
+The case block for the post-buckling analysis defines the type of analysis, includes the links to the boundary conditions, and, for the buckling analysis type, defines the number of buckling modes to be computed.

 case 1